 3. Try to use Complex Passwords

-When it comes to the login security, passwords shouldn’t be a sequential character.
+When it comes to login security, passwords shouldn’t be a sequential character.
 Such passwords can figured-out easily by the software used for cracking passwords.
-For this reason, make sure that your password is a combination of alphabets (A, B, a, b,…….) numbers (0, 1, 2, 3,…..) and symbols (-,@, !, ?, and other).
+For this reason, make sure that your password is a combination of alphabets (A, B, a, b…) numbers (0, 1, 2, 3…) and symbols (-,@, !,?, and others).

-Setting up a two-factor authentication is also one of the measures that would help your secure WordPress website.
-If you enable 2FA, this would prevent access to an intruder and your login details would be safe.
+Setting up two-factor authentication is also one of the measures that would help your secure WordPress website.
+If you enable 2FA, this will prevent access to an intruder and your login details would be safe.

-If you’re wondering about how to enable 2FA, don’t worry!
+If you are wondering about how to enable 2FA, don’t worry!
 All you need to do is install plugins like Keyy, Authy, and many others to set up this essential feature on your website.

 5. Assigning least privileged principles

-Whenever you give access to your website to a new person, don’t hand over your login id and password.
-Yes, always set up a new login which would help him/her to do their job easily.
+Whenever you give access to your website to a new person, don’t hand over your login ID and password.
+Yes, always set up a new login which would help him/her to do their job efficiently.
 If you do so, it won’t require any security privileges.